TextField allows users to enter and modify text. There are two types

 To format a phone number, add an opening parentheses at index 0, a closing

-parentheses at index 4, and a dash at index 8 to your OutputTransformation
+parentheses at index 4, and a dash at index 8 to your OutputTransformation:

 class PhoneNumberOutputTransformation : OutputTransformation { override fun TextFieldBuffer.transformOutput() { if (length > 0) insert(0, "(") if (length > 4) insert(4, ")") if (length > 8) insert(8, "-") } }

-Next, add your OutputTransformation
+Next, add your OutputTransformation to TextField:

 TextField( state = rememberTextFieldState(), outputTransformation = PhoneNumberOutputTransformation() )